 Of course, this article isn’t all about Elvis, but about the baritone voice and the famous baritone singers like Elvis.
-So, later, you will learn about what baritone is and the famous baritone singers of all time.
+So, later, you will learn about what baritone is and the famous and greatest baritone singers of all time.

 What is a Baritone Voice?